-However, there are a lot of different types of leaf blowers on the market.
+However, there are a lot of different types of leaf blowers on the market and you want to make sure you are getting good value for money.
 You have gas-powered leaf blowers, electric leaf blowers, and several types even within those broad categories.
 So it’s important to get one that’s well-suited for your specific needs.

-In this article, we’ll give you an overview of some of the best leaf blowers on the market.
+In this article, we’ll give you an overview of some of the best leaf blowers for the money on the market.

 Best Corded Electric Leaf Blower

 Black & Decker BV3600 isn’t just a powerful leaf blower but also an effective debris vacuum, which is why we have listed it as the best corded electric leaf blower.
 While a lot of advanced leaf blowers also serve a vacuum function, most of them have plastic impellers so twigs and nuts can clog their chambers.
 Black & Decker BV3600, in comparison, has an electric impeller so it can vacuum debris — along with acorns, branches, etc — and turn them to mulch without getting clogged.